mcale6/dr_sasa_python/README.md

 - Works on linux system with openmp.
 - Minimal Python/C++ boundary crossing using pybinding11
-- Uses memory access with NumPy arrays (maybe there is a better method)
+- Uses memory access with NumPy arrays (maybe there is a better method) In progress:

-- In progress: file writing and saving as option
+- file writing and saving as option
-- In progress: Supports OpenCL/Cude acceleration
+- Supports OpenCL/Cude acceleration
+- asa result table, check surface, overlaps results and add to utils. with atomidx.
-- In progress: asa, interaction, overlaps and bsa table
+- distribution analysis and inter/intra bsa matrix
-- In progress: matrix is inconsistent, problem with indexing
+- matrix is inconsistent, problem with indexing, might not be needed can be created separatly.

 ## Installation